igorgatis/NxlogAzureForwarder/README.md

 # NxlogAzureForwarder
-Service which forwards Nxlog logs to Azure Table Storage.
+Service which forwards Nxlog logs to Azure.

 Use this application to pump logs from Azure VMs and Cloud Service, as well as from on-premise Servers and workstations.

+Logs can be written to Azure Table Storage or Azure Queue or both.

 # Installation:
 It can be installed in two ways: